Personalized News Recommendation with Context Trees: Introduction

+To address these issues, we propose a class of \emph{online} recommendation algorithms based on \emph{Context Trees (CT)}, which provide recommendations and are updated fully incrementally.
+A CT defines a \emph{partition tree} organised in a hierarchy of increasingly precise partitions of a space of contexts.
+We consider as context the sequence of articles, the sequence of topics, or the distribution of topics.
+Each node in the tree is called \emph{context} and corresponds to a set of sequences or topic distributions within a partition.
+The main idea is to give context-dependent recommendations, with contexts becoming progressively finer-grained deeper in the tree.

-By assigning an expert to each context, the CT model defines a tree distribution on expert models.
-Each expert model gives predictions for a subset of the data space, i.e. the context the expert is responsible for.
-The expert predictions are combined to make recommendations.
-We tailor our expert models to the idiosyncrasies of news.
-More specifically, our expert models take into account the \emph{popularity} and \emph{freshness} of news items.
+To make actual recommendations, we associate a set of prediction models, called \emph{experts}, with each context.
+Their predictions are combined to make recommendations.
+We tailor our expert models to specifically take into account the idiosyncrasies of news.
+In particular, our expert models take into account the \emph{popularity} and \emph{freshness} of news items.

-In all cases, the CT distribution admits a closed-form, incremental Bayesian inference procedure.
-Hence, in contrast to other methods, our approach can easily be employed online to simultaneously generate recommendations and update the model.

-The questions we want to answer are whether \emph{a)} a sophisticated expert model can improve recommendation quality, \emph{b)} the temporal sequence is important for recommendation, \emph{c)} the content helps in making good recommendations, and \emph{d)} CT models give novel recommendations.

-To answer these questions, we examine a scenario where users visit a website anonymously and only information about the current visit can be used to make recommendations.
-We obtained access logs from two newspaper websites: \emph{Tribune de Gen\`eve} and \emph{24~Heures}\footnote{www.tdg.ch and www.24heures.ch} (the most-popular newspapers in Cantons of Geneva and Vaud, respectively).
-As recommendations are difficult to evaluate with real users, we measure how well our recommendations match the news items that readers selected themselves.

-We show that context-tree recommender systems have a robust performance, surpassing that of a standard approach over a wide range of parameters.
-In addition, we performed an independent unbiased test where we show that CT methods achieve good performance for both accuracy of prediction and novelty of recommendations.

-The remainder of this paper begins with a brief review of the literature.
-In Section~\ref{sec:CT}, we introduce the general idea of context-tree recommender systems, and define recommender systems building context tree in the sequence of items (Sec.~\ref{sec:VMM}), sequence of topics (Sec.~\ref{sec:CVMM}) and an hybrid of the formers (Sec.~\ref{sec:HVMM}).
-We also show how to take advantage of the topic distributions (Sec.~\ref{sec:kHVMM}).
-Section~\ref{sec:experts} characterizes the different expert models tailored for the domain of news.
-We present and discuss our results in Section~\ref{sec:evalcomp}.
-Finally, we conclude our work in Section~\ref{sec:conclusion}.
+Using an unbiased testing methodology, emulating the process involved in implementing a system on a real website, we show that CT recommendations have state-of-the-art performance both with respect to prediction accuracy and to recommendation novelty, which is crucial for news articles since users want to read stories they do not know.